ixdat/ixdat/docs/source/index.rst

 Welcome to the ``ixdat`` documentation.
 We hope that you can find what you are looking for here!

-The Introduction has a list of the techniques and file types supported so far.
+The :ref:`Introduction` has a list of the techniques and file types supported so far.

 This documentation, like ``ixdat`` itself, is a work in progress and we appreciate any feedback or requests `here <https://github.com/ixdat/ixdat/issues>`_.